tjcwilk/highlightSync/README.md

 # Introduction

-HighLightSync a tool that can gather reading highlights collected from one service, and save them in a different note taking tool.
+HighlightSync isa tool that can gather reading highlights collected from one service, and save them in a different note taking tool.

 This is particularly helpful when you read a lot of online digital content, but want